 5. North Catamount Reservoir - Intermediate: 10 miles

 This scenic bike route in Colorado Springs is revered for its great beauty.
 Although there are no features to designate it as an advanced trail, the rolling hills are sure to get your heart pumping and lungs working overtime.
 Nothing beats the view of Pikes Peak as you make your way around the reservoir.

 Riding Down: Take the ultimate bike route in Colorado Springs, down Pikes Peak – America’s Mountain.
 There are two ways to get to the top of Pikes Peak before your exhilarating ride down.
 Two local adventure tour companies - Challenge Unlimited and Pikes Peak Mountain Bike Tours will take you by van to the summit and provide a guided tour down the Pikes Peak Highway.
-Or get to the summit of Pikes Peak on The Broadmoor Manitou & Pikes Peak Cog Railway and meet a guide at the top to navigate the twisting turns down the highway on two wheels.
 Keep an eye out for eagles, deer, elk, Rocky Mountain Bighorn Sheep and marmots.